 Get a journal and have a list of questions written down before you go to your appointment.
 There are no bad questions when it comes to your health and don't let anyone ever make you feel like you can't ask questions.
 Communicate your concerns and write down the responses.

-If possible, bring someone with you.
+If possible, bring someone with you for another set of ears.

 Do Your Research